jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Iterator.md

 #### Introduction

 * Iterator allows a way to access elements/children of an aggregate object in sequence while hiding the actual internal data structure used.
 * Java language iterators are implementations of this design pattern.
-* Iterators are stateful, meaning an iterator object remebers its position while iterating
+* Iterators are stateful, meaning an iterator object remembers its position while iterating

+#### Key Components of the Iterator Design Pattern

+1. **Iterator:** An interface that declares the operations for iterating over elements.

+2. **Concrete Iterator:** A class that implements the Iterator interface and provides the implementation for iterating over elements.

+3. **Aggregate:** An interface that declares the operations for **creating an iterator.**

+4. **Concrete Aggregate:** A class that implements the Aggregate interface and **provides the implementation for creating an iterator.**

 #### Implement Iterator
 * We start by defining Iterator interface